Naereen/slides/2018_10__Looking_for_and_organizing_your_bibliographic_references__GouTP_at_CentraleSupelec/slides.md

 - We have a MediaWiki running locally on http://172.16.6.219/
 - Welcome pack : can be useful in your first days here! http://172.16.6.219/mediawiki/index.php/Welcome_to_SCEE
-- Anyone can edit, it is maintained by Rémi and I
+- Anyone can edit, it is maintained by Bastien and Lilian
 - Participate if you have anything to change (create an account, edit!)

 ![30%](figures/demo_of_our_wiki.png#center)